caoccao/Javet/docs/faq/can_javet_support_mac.rst

 Will the Mac OS Build be LTS?
 -----------------------------

-I doubt because next time V8 abandons Catalina, I won't be able to create any new builds unless someone takes care of the Mac OS build or I get enough donation for a new device.
+I doubt because when next time V8 abandons Catalina, I won't be able to create any new builds unless someone takes care of the Mac OS build or I get enough donation for a new device.

 How about arm64?
 ----------------